Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Asymptotic properties

-To analyze the asymptotic properties of the covariance estimate $\hat\covarop$, we start with the following assumption on the regularity of the covariance function $\covarop$.
+We start with the following assumption on the regularity of the covariance function $\covarop$.
 As discussed in Section \ref{subsec:bundle}, such regularity condition in the manifold setting is made precise and meaningful by the constructed covariance vector bundle $\mathbb L$ and the covariant derivative $\nabla$ in \eqref{eq:covariant-deriv}. \begin{assumption} The covariance function $\covarop$ is twice differentiable and its second derivatives are continuous. \end{assumption}

 To study the asymptotic properties of the estimator $\hat\covarop$, one of the major challenges that are not encountered in the Euclidean setting of \cite{Zhang2016} or the ambient case of \cite{Dai2019} is to deal with the parallel transport in \eqref{eq:cov-estimate}.
 It turns out that we need to quantify the discrepancy between a tangent vector and the parallelly transported one along a geodesic quadrilateral.
-We address this issue by the following lemma which might be of independent interest.
-The proof of the lemma given in the appendix utilizes holonomy theory that seems relatively new in statistics. \begin{lemma} For a compact subset $\mathcal G\subset\manifold$, there exists a constant $c>0$ depending only on $\mathcal G$, such that for all $p_1,p_2,q_1,q_2,y\in\mathcal G$, \end{lemma}
+We address this issue by the following lemma which may be of independent interest.
+In particular, the proof of the lemma given in the Supplementary Material utilizes holonomy theory that appears new in statistical literature. \begin{lemma} For a compact subset $\mathcal G\subset\manifold$, there exists a constant $c>0$ depending only on $\mathcal G$, such that for all $p_1,p_2,q_1,q_2,y\in\mathcal G$, \end{lemma}